ZXPrism/CP-Solutions/README.md

     - treating stepped indices as global indices --> should divide by step
     - ...
   - sometimes the answer is quite limited that you can even enumerate them!
+  - if you feel hard to think, that's because the current problem model is flawed
 - Binary Search
   - just an optimization tool, think about linear version first
   - on indexes -> explicit